computerartmaker/computerartmaker.github.io/README.md

-## todo:
+## Functionality

-- add carraige return and remove cursor
+- click anywhere on page to activate cursor and begin typing
-- or add tracking cursor to carraige return
+- extended keyboard + and - buttons globally increase font size (while cursor is active)